JuliaLang/julia/README.md

     git clone git://github.com/JuliaLang/julia.git

-By default you will be building the latest unstable version of Julia.
+By default, you will be building the latest unstable version of Julia.
 However, most users should use the most recent stable version of Julia.
 You can get this version by changing to the Julia directory and running: